1998 Winter Olympics: Olympic Program

+with 2 events (one tournament for men and one for women).
+For the first time, an ice hockey tournament for women was included.
+Another change was the addition of another discipline in alpine skiing: snowboarding with 4 events.

 Biathlon

 The biathlon competitions took place at Nozawa Onsen Snow Resort, north of Nagano City.
 The six events were the sprint, individual, and relay, for both men and women.
 In all, 183 athletes took part, including 96 men and 87 women from 32 countries.
 Norway and Germany each won five medals, with Uschi Disl from the latter country winning one gold, one silver, and one bronze.

 The first event was the women's 15 km individual race that took place in falling snow on 9 February.
 The surprise gold medalist was Ekaterina Dafovska from Bulgaria, who had been ranked 51st at the previous Biathlon World Cup.
 Her gold medal was the first-ever Bulgarian gold medal at a Winter Olympics.
 Her time was 54:52.0, with only one target missed.
 Olena Petrova from Ukraine won the silver, 17.8 seconds behind, and Uschi Disl won the bronze, 25.9 seconds behind Dafovska.

 The first men's event, the 20 km individual race, took place on 11 February.
 The Norwegian Halvard Hanevold missed his second-last target, but finished first in a time of 56:16.4.
 The Italian Pieralberto Carrara, who missed no targets, target, won the silver, 5.05 seconds behind.
 The Belarusian Alexei Aidarov was 30.1 seconds behind the Norwegian, and won the bronze.